Resources

 Mutation testing: Tests used to see if samples of DNA have changed or mutated.

 Philadelphia (Ph) chromosome: An abnormal chromosome that forms in Ph+ ALL.
-It contains the BCR-ABL gene.
+It contains the BCR-ABL1 gene.

 Philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ ALL): A form of leukemia where the cells contain the abnormal Philadelphia chromosome.

-qPCR (quantitative reverse transcriptase polymerase chain reaction): A very sensitive test that measures the number of cells in the blood or bone marrow that have the BCR-ABL gene.
+RT-qPCR (reverse transcriptase quantitative polymerase chain reaction): A very sensitive test that measures the number of cells in the blood or bone marrow that have the BCR-ABL1 gene.

 Resistance (or resistant): When cancer does not respond to a treatment.

-T315I: A type of BCR-ABL mutation that prevents cancer cells from responding to certain TKI treatments.
+T315I: A type of BCR-ABL1 mutation that prevents cancer cells from responding to certain TKI treatments.

-Tyrosine kinase inhibitor (TKI): A type of medicine that stops the growth of CML cells by blocking, or “inhibiting,” BCR-ABL.
+Tyrosine kinase inhibitor (TKI): A type of medicine that stops the growth of CML cells by blocking, or “inhibiting,” BCR-ABL1.